OctavioBigData/OctavioBigData/README.md

 Currently I have been dedicated to the Big Data/Data Science area, seeking to absorb knowledge through technical courses, which motivated me to pursue a new degree, this time in the exact sciences area.
 The degree is called <b>Big Data and Analytical Intelligence.</b>

 Why this area?
-In addition to being an evolving sector (both the market and in technological solutions), I am absolutely fascinated by the art of finding (and generating) valuable information between the lines of data.
+In addition to being an evolving sector (both the market and in technological solutions), I'm absolutely fascinated by the art of finding (and generating) valuable information between the lines of data.

 "Data is the new oil!" - Humby, Clive